maxsonBraunLab/atac_seq/README.md

 # atac_seq2

-Process and analyze your ATAC-Seq datasets
+Process and analyze your PE ATAC-Seq datasets

 # 1. Prepare your work environment